cloudmesh-community/book/chapters/container/docker-hadoop.md

 After we launch the container and use the interactive shell, we can run the statistics Hadoop application which calculates the  minimum, maximim, average, and standard derivation from values stored in a number of input files.
-Figure +@fig:docker-hadoop-a shows the computing phases in a MapReduce job.
+Figure @fig:docker-hadoop-a shows the computing phases in a MapReduce job.

 To achieve this, this Hadoop program reads multiple files from HDFS and provides calculated values.
 We walk through every step from compiling